-So unlike many other natural supplements, it has no history of traditional or medicinal use.
+So, unlike many other supplements, it does not have a long history of use.

 This makes research results more important than usual.

 Of the dozen or so studies done on magnesium l-threonate, there’s been only one clinical trial (i.e., study on humans).

 Since this study is by far the most relevant, let’s take a look at this one first.

 Magnesium L-Threonate Clinical Trial Results

-There’s only one clinical trial that’s been published in a peer-reviewed medical journal.
+So far, there’s only one clinical trial on magnesium l-threonate that’s been published in a peer-reviewed medical journal.

 Study participants were older adults (ages 50 through 70) who reported concerns with memory, concentration, anxiety, and sleep.

 They were evaluated for four aspects of cognitive ability — working memory, episodic memory, attention, and executive function — the last being a group of skills that helps you set goals, plan, and get things done.

 They were given magnesium l-threonate for 12 weeks.